Standard enthalpy change of ionisation

 Standard enthalpy change of lattice energy

-The standard enthalpy change of lattice energy, ΔHlatto, is the change in enthalpy to break one mole of a solid ionic compound and separate its gaseous ions to an infinite distance under standard conditions.
+The standard enthalpy change of lattice energy, ΔHlatto, is the change in enthalpy for breaking the bonds in one mole of a solid ionic compound and separating its gaseous ions to an infinite distance under standard conditions.

-Since it requires a large amount of energy to carry out the process, the standard enthalpy change of lattice energy is always positive (endothermic), e.g.
+Since a large amount of energy is required to carry out the process, the standard enthalpy change of lattice energy of a compound is always positive (endothermic), e.g.

 KCl(s)\rightarrow K^+(g)+Cl^-(g)\; \; \; \; \; \; \; \Delta H_{latt}^{\: o}=717\: kJmol^{-1}

 However, it may be defined as the change in enthalpy when one mole of an ionic solid is formed from its gaseous ions that are initially infinitely apart under standard conditions.
-If so, it will have values that are always negative (exothermic).
+If so, it will always be a negative value (exothermic).

 The magnitude of the standard enthalpy change of lattice energy increases for ions with higher charge densities, leading to stronger electrostatic forces of attraction between them in the ionic lattice.
 Hence,